top of page

 Benefits Of Meeting LEED Certification Requirements

-The U.S. Green Building Council offers accreditation for professionals to demonstrate that they have knowledge of the LEED rating system.
-As a solar energy installer, this can be a way to distinguish yourself from other solar companies, especially if you are seeking clients working on LEED projects.
+The U.S. Green Building Council offers accreditation for professionals to demonstrate expertise in the LEED rating system.
+For solar installers, earning LEED credentials can set you apart from competitors, especially when working with clients on LEED solar projects.

 Obtaining LEED credentials is a way to advance your career and requires passing a written exam and paying a fee.
 Prior experience working on a LEED-certified project is recommended but not required.
 The LEED exams are available at testing sites or at home with a remote proctored online test.
 You must receive a minimum score of 170 out of 200 to pass.